roleoroleo/yi-hack-Allwinner/unbrick/README.md

 ## How to use

 1. Clone this repo on a linux machine.
-2. Copy your backup partition (mtdblock3.bin) in the folder corresponding to your model.
+2. Copy your home partition (mtdblock3.bin) in the folder corresponding to your model.
 3. Enter to the unbrick folder
    `cd unbrick`
 4. Run the build command with the desired option.